jonah-m-lee-stack/GPP-LAPD-old/README.md

 The original ReadMe (titled OldREADME.md) has more information regarding the parameters.
 The only additional information is that r_left determines the size of the annulus.

 As for the post processing scripts, some changes regarding output folders must be made, but I'll mark those spots with comments.
+I have added example batch scripts for those as well.